 The admissions policy does not take account of how long a child has been registered; it provides a list of criteria to enable applications received by the date published by the LA, which is during January (see KCC admissions website), to be placed in an order of priority.

-If your child is due to start primary, infant or junior school in 2020 you can appeal between the published dates to guarantee that your appeal will be heard by July.
+If your child is due to start primary school in September 2023 you can appeal between 18th April 2023 -12th May 2023 to guarantee that your appeal will be heard by September.
 For applications made in the normal admission round, appeals must be heard within 40 school days of the deadline for lodging appeals.
-For late applications, appeals should be heard within 40 schools days from the deadline for lodging appeals where possible, or within 30 school days of the appeals being lodged.
+For late applications, appeals should be heard within 40 schools days from the deadline for lodging appeals where possible, or within 30 schools days of the appeals being lodged.

 In accordance with the requirements of the 1980 Education Act parents have the right of appeal if their application is not successful.
 This appeal will be heard by KCC Independent Appeals, decisions are legally binding on both Directors and the Local Education Authority.